Langdon Hills school opened on 13th February 1911.

 were named: Ash (red), Elm (blue), Fir (green) and Oak (yellow).

 The main school building has had various additions

 over the years, one being around the mid 1960s when a small wooden extension to the room used by the schools' then

-classrooms was built around 1956.
-The canteen was later replaced with a new permanent addition
+infant classrooms was built to the left side rear of the main building around 1956.
+The canteen was later replaced with a new

 Three long serving teachers were Miss Gladys M. O'Brien,